 Annual cliff loss figures in metres for erosion posts and for monitoring profiles are inserted relative to geographical location within the 100 metre scheme.
 Brief descriptions of locations appears at the right of the data.
 A number of posts locations and one profile location have been lost to erosion.
 Coordinates can be obtained from respective data sheets: posts and profiles.

 Gaps appear in the posts data when no readings were taken.
-Cumulative readings following breaks in measurement have been averaged out, or ‘smoothed’, over the period to which they relate.
+Cumulative readings following breaks in measurement have been averaged out, or ‘smoothed’, across the period to which they relate.
 Although not entirely satisfactory, smoothing does at least prevent untrue peaks of erosion appearing in the data.

 The data set for profiles is, apart from a couple of brief instances, complete from 2003 to 2018.